-Featured image from If
+Featured image from Despicable Me 4

 Browse Vera and you’ll discover the latest must-see Hollywood films along with recent chart toppers, a selection of underrated gems, quirky short films, and festival favourites.
 Want to know more about the actors, directors, and comedians behind them?
 Watch What’s on Vera, where film critic and broadcaster Jason Solomons presents the latest highlights onboard.
 We never edit the movies we show either, so you see them just as the director intended.